haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Rewards.md

 ## Taunting
 - Taunting gives money gradually over time
 - Interruping the other guy taunting gives you the money they'd get for finishing the taunt
-- Add taunt button (A bumper button)
+- triple tap down + Gimmick

 ## Close games
 - The more damage you deal, the more money you get